dotnet/maui/.github/repro.md

 Also, by putting it in a GitHub repo it's easier to potentially collaborate.
 We (and our amazing community!) can comment on a piece of code right then and there and help you further.
 It can even serve as a nice example for other people!

 If you don't like to have a lot of repos, you could opt for a repo where on the `main` branch you put a File > New .NET MAUI App.
-And from there createa branches for different issues.
+And from there create branches for different issues.

 ## Big don'ts!
 - Never put any sensitive information in your code.
 No API keys, credentials, personal information, etc.